ceryshughes/CNN_Integration/README.md

-* sample_data_processing.py: Code for processing the output of id_loader.py for the dummy data in sample_wavs and sample_file_info; once I'm confident in this working, I'll clean it up for real data test_cnn.py: file for unit tests, not yet done
+* sample_data_processing.py: Code for processing the output of id_loader.py for the dummy data in sample_wavs and sample_file_info

+* test_cnn.py: file for unit tests, not yet done